 Victoria Medical Centre - Green Street Branch118-122 Green StreetEastbourne, BN21 1RTTel: 01323 407 900

 Asthma Clinic All of our Nurses hold weekly clinics for patients with Asthma & COPD.
 We encourage all patients to attend these appointments so that we can ensure your Asthma or COPD is well controlled and that you are on the most effective treatment.
 Our nurses attend regular training sessions to maintain and expand their expertise in the treatment and management of respiratory diseases.

 Family Planning Advice Is provided by all of the doctors and nurses at the practice and covers advice and provision of the range of contraceptive alternatives available.
-Practice Nurse Cyndie has undertaken enhanced training in Family Planning and is able to offer specialist advice and services for Long Acting Reversible Contraception (LARC).
 If you would like to discuss this further please leave your name and contact details with any member of the reception team.

-Antenatal Clinic These are conducted every week by the doctor and the midwife.
+Antenatal Clinic These are conducted every week by the midwife.
 Pregnant women are seen at regular intervals leading up to the birth.

 Diabetic Clinic These are carried out by the doctor and practice nurse at regular intervals with diabetic patients in order to prevent long term complications of the illness